numToStr/lemmy-help/emmylua.md

 ### Brief

-A `brief` can be used to describe a module or even to add some footnote etc.
+This tag can be used to describe a module or even to add some footnote etc.

 - Syntax